-The minimum number of waiver se rvices (one or more) that an individual must require in order t be determined to need waiver services is: 1 ii.
-Fr requency of services.
-The state requires (select one): C The provision of waiver services at least monthly • Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: Services must be provided at least quarterly.
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is:

+ii.
+Frequency of services.
+The state requires (select one):

+The provision of waiver services at least monthly

+Monthly monitoring of the individual when services are furnished on a less than monthly basis

+If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

+Services must be provided at least quarterly.
 Case managers will continue to monitor all enrolled individuals on a monthly basis.

 Monthly activity with the enrolled waiver individual is conducted by the Case Manager, to include a quarterly face to face interaction.
-Monthly activity includes a contact or collateral contact such as a visit or phone call to the individual, a family member, provider, physician etc. The face-to-face contacts must be completed at least quarterly performed bility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are a (select one): etly by the Medicaid agency ne operating agency specified in Appendix A • By a government agency under contract with the Medicaid agency.
-Speci ify the entity: care case manager (employed by or contracted with a CSB under contract with DMAS) performs both the level of evaluation and reevaluation.
-The results of the evaluation/reevaluation are transmitted to DBHDS for review confimation of eligibility.
-O Other - tions of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the al/professional qualifications of individuals who perform the initial evaluation of level of care for waiver: individua management services to receive Medicaid reimbursement, individuals who engage in case management for ls with ID and/or DD must meet and demonstrate the minimum knowledge, skills, and abilities as outlined in the Administrative Code as follows:
+Monthly activity includes a contact or collateral contact such as a visit or phone call to the individual, a family member, provider, physician etc. The face-to-face contacts must be completed at least quarterly b.
+Responsibility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are performed (select one):

+Directly by the Medicaid agency

+By the operating agency specified in Appendix A

+By a government agency under contract with the Medicaid agency.

+Specify the entity:

+The case manager (employed by or contracted with a CSB under contract with DMAS) performs both the level of care evaluation and reevaluation.
+The results of the evaluation/reevaluation are transmitted to DBHDS for review and confimation of eligibility.

+c.
+Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:

+For case management services to receive Medicaid reimbursement, individuals who engage in case management for individuals with ID and/or DD must meet and demonstrate the minimum knowledge, skills, and abilities as outlined in the Virginia Administrative Code as follows:

-ID Case Management: 12VAC30-50-440 d.
+General DBHDS Licensing Case Management Requirements: 12VAC35-105-1250 DD Case Management: 12VAC30-50-490 ID Case Management: 12VAC30-50-440 d.
 Level of Care Criteria.
 Fully specify the level of care criteria that are used to evaluate and reevaluate whether an individual needs services through the waiver and that serve as the basis of the state's level of care instrument/tool.
 Specify the level of care instrument/tool that is employed.
 State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency (if applicable), including the instrument/tool utilized.